CHRONIC STEROID USE

 The pet on glucocorticoids is likely to experience the following:

 Further, pre-diabetic animals may be “tipped over” into a diabetic state with steroid use.
 Often in these cases, the diabetes resolves once the steroid wears off.
-Sensitive individuals may experience upset stomach which can be serious.

 LONG TERM SIDE EFFECTS